deepjs/deepjs/DOCS/stores/native-protocoles.md

-# Native protocoles and stores
+# Native protocoles

 Protocoles and stores are related but are not the same thing.

 Stores are, basicaly, objects collections manager which provides standard HTTP/Restful API to do their jobs.

 Protocoles are just a way to indicate, in ressources references, how and from where retrieve related ressources.
-So protocoles are just sugar to tell which ressources provider to use.
+So protocoles are just sugar to tell which ressources provider to use to get specific ressource(s).

 Stores and [simples functions](./custom-protocoles.md) could be such providers.